 24The low overall return rate is likely because the average time for farmers between treatment and the end of our study period is five months and AI is only required roughly once a year per animal.
-As we see in Table 5 as well, only 30 percent of return visits were recorded by veterinarians, so even in five months the true return rate is likely 40 to 50 percent.
+As we see in Table 5 as well, only roughly 20 percent of return visits were recorded by veterinarians, so even in five months the true return rate is likely around 40 percent.

-This treatment effect on AI success rates is substantially smaller in magnitude than the analogous 47 percentage point treatment effect we report in Table 3, column (4) in the representative sample.
+This treatment effect on AI success rates is smaller in magnitude than the analogous 47 percentage point treatment effect we report in Table 3, column (4) in the representative sample.
 However, we cannot reject that the effect in the representative sample is equal to that in the clearinghouse sample.

-In Figure 4, we present the treatment effect on AI success rates in real time (as opposed to in pre/post time, where post begins at a different time for each farmer).
-The top panel illustrates that treatment farmers have higher AI success rates consistently over time, while the bottom panel traces the size and significance of this treatment effect over the post period.
-These results suggest that any information spillovers between treatment and control farmers are either small or fixed throughout time.
-The latter is unlikely given the rolling nature of treatment.
-If anything, there is a small bump up in AI success rates for control farmers in the first month of the treatment, which suggests positive information spillovers.
-This would attenuate our results.
-The figure also suggests that there are no negative spillovers onto control farmers from veterinarian effort constraints.
+In Figure 3, we present the treatment effect on AI success rates in real time (as opposed to in pre/post time, where post begins at a different time for each farmer).
+The top panel illustrates that treatment farmers have higher AI success rates throughout most of the post period, while the bottom panel traces the size and significance of this treatment effect over the post period with bootstrapped standard errors.
+In addition to confirming the results from our regression analysis, these results suggest that there may have been some initial spillovers between treatment and control farmers that then disappeared.
+This is consistent with anecdotes that suggested that veterinarians initially responded to the onset of treatment phone calls by improving service for everyone but then soon realized only certain people were more informed.
+Of course, we did not design our study to measure spillovers so we cannot formally test for them.
+If this bump in control farmer AI success rates was due to spillovers, it would attenuate our results.